phthom/ContainerOrchestration/1-PrepareLab.md

 Before you can run all the labs about container orchestration, you should prepare your environment to execute those labs.
 Check the following instructions.

+Labs are running on the **IBM Cloud** (ex Bluemix).

 # Task 1.
 IBM Cloud registration

-Labs are running on the **IBM Cloud** (ex Bluemix).
+**<u>Skip This task if you already have an IBM cloud account</u>**

 So before you can start any labs, you should have satisfied the following prerequisites :
 - [ ] You should have **1 valid email**

 - [ ] Sign up to the **IBM Cloud**

-**If you already have a IBM id, jump to task 2.**

-> If you don't have a valid email address or you don't want to use your personal or professional email address, then you can use https://temp-mail.org/en/
+> If you don't have a valid email address or if you don't want to use your personal or professional email address, then you can use a temporary email at  https://temp-mail.org/en/

 This web site will give you a temporary email address for 10 minutes :